ptq204/project_kernel_os/README.md

 ```c
 alloc_chrdev_region(dev_t *first, unsigned int firstminor, unsigned int cnt, char *name);
 ```
+where **firstminor** is a first of the requested range of minor numbers, **cnt** is a number of minor numbers.
+The function above will return a major number which is chosen dynamically along with the first minor number.
+We can see the returned number in *dev

 **Create device class and device file**
 - Create a virtual device class using: